S$ 35 Find Cheap Flights from Sumatra to Singapore – Compare and Save

 • How far in advance should I book a flight from Sumatra to Singapore?

-To get a below-average price on the flight from Sumatra to Singapore, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 17 weeks before departure.
+To get a below-average price on a flight from Sumatra to Singapore, you should book around 6 weeks before departure, which saves you about 6% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 • How many cities have direct flights to Singapore?